Accent Wall Ideas: 15 Design Trends to Update Your Style

 The thing about wood is that it doesn’t do well with high moisture.
 For areas like bathrooms, real wood walls can struggle, so it’s best to go with a wood-look tile alternative.
 Wood-look tile can even mimic reclaimed wood.
 It’s hard to tell it apart from the real thing!

-If you want a cheaper option for less moisture-prone areas, consider wood-look vinyl for walls.
+If you want a cheaper option for less moisture-prone areas, consider wood-look laminate for walls.

 Vinyl Accent Wall